 - Conversation history — The current conversation thread is included so the AI can maintain continuity within a session.

+The AI then generates a response based on this combined context.
 Each response is generated fresh — there is no persistent model fine-tuning or training on user data.

 Document Generation

-When a user generates a governance document:
+When a user generates a document through the Document Customizer:

 - The generated document includes a disclaimer indicating it was AI-assisted and should be reviewed by a qualified professional before use in governance decisions.